Retention Induced Biases in a Recommendation System with Heterogeneous Users: Conclusion

-When a new recommendation algorithm is introduced, the system moves away from its current steady state and begins transitioning towards a new one.
-This transition can be a lengthy process.
-However, the A/B test that validates the new algorithm is usually conducted shortly after the algorithm’s deployment.
-During the transition period, the system’s behavior can significantly differ from its steady state.
+This study examines a conceptual model of an RS, its developer, and its heterogeneous users.
+With the dynamics of user inflow and churn, the user distribution may achieve a steady state.
+When a new recommendation algorithm is introduced, the system moves away from its current steady state and begins transitioning to a new one, which can be a long process.
+However, the A/B test that validates the new algorithm is usually conducted shortly after the algorithm’s development.
+During the transition period, the system's behavior can differ significantly from its steady state.
 Consequently, the metrics from A/B testing may provide misleading indicators of the new algorithm’s long term success.
-This discrepancy is referred to as the live testing bias caused by the dynamics of user retention.

-This paper’s model and its results have practical implications for real-world RS.
-In this model, a period is defined as the time users need to accumulate sufficient information to make a churn decision.
-Thus, a period in this context can be thought as a typical churn cycle in the real world.
-For an RS that bills its customers monthly, which is a common practice in today’s RS businesses, a month would naturally constitute a churn cycle.

-For a period being one month, it is reasonable to assume that the A/B experiment lasts for one period.
-However, the RS may sufficiently converge to its new steady state only after many periods, particularly if the system has a low churn rate.
-For instance, the RS in \Cref{fig:population_simulation} might only be considered stable after period 50.
-The system significantly deviates from its new steady state in the initial six periods.
-Therefore, if a period is a month, the experiment could report an increase in user population even if the developer opts to run an A/B test for as long as half a year!

-This research encourages scholars to design a sophisticated experimental methodology to address the live testing bias.
-To begin with, it could be beneficial for scholars to develop more tools to comprehend the retention dynamics in a RS.
-Questions arise such as: Should a developer explicitly segment users in her experimental design?
-Is it necessary for an experimentalist to estimate the distribution of potential new users?
-Most crucially, how can one forecast a system’s long term steady state behavior from a sample with a limited horizon?

-Besides the live testing bias, the inflow and churn of users can also introduce data bias during model training.
-At a high level, when preparing a model architecture that differs from the existing algorithm, the developer must train the new model using existing data.
-However, this data is generated by an underlying distribution that is different from the one at the new model’s steady state.
-What are the implications of this bias?
-How can it be mitigated?
-Given the theoretical focus of this paper, the exploration of data bias is reserved for future research.
+This discrepancy is the live testing bias caused by user retention dynamics.
+In addition, retention dynamics can also introduce data bias for model training.
+Given the theoretical focus of this paper, examining data bias is reserved for future work.